Micah Chapter Seven

 Micah 7:9

-Because I have sinned against him, I will bear the Lord's wrath, until he pleads my case and upholds my cause.
-He will bring me out into the light; I will see his righteousness.
+I will endure Adonai’s rage, because I sinned against him; until he pleads my cause and judges in my favor.
+Then he will bring me out to the light, and I will see his justice.

 The prophet goes on to say that God was right in punishing the nation as they had sinned by turning their backs on Him.
 Even so, he looks to the time of their restoration and to the coming of Jesus Christ ("his righteousness").
 Micah points out the fact that it will be a work of God that brings them into a right relationship and not their religious rituals.